American cuisine: Alcoholic drinks

 Prior to the Revolution, New Englanders consumed large quantities of rum and beer, as maritime trade provided them relatively easy access to the goods needed to produce these items.
 Rum was the distilled spirit of choice, as the main ingredient, molasses, was readily available from trade with the West Indies.

 Further into the interior, however, one would often find colonists consuming whiskey, as they did not have similar access to sugar cane.
 They did have ready access to corn and rye, which they used to produce their whiskey.

 Until the Revolution, many considered whiskey to be a coarse alcohol unfit for human consumption, as many believed that it caused the poor to become raucous and unkempt drunkards.
 In addition to these alcohol-based products produced in America, imports were seen on merchant shelves, including wine and brandy.

 Southern variations

 In comparison to the northern colonies, the southern colonies were quite diverse in their agricultural diet.
-The uplands of the Piedmont and the coastal lowlands made up the two main parts of the southern colonies.
+The uplands of Piedmont and the coastal lowlands made up the two main parts of the southern colonies.

 The diet of the uplands often included wild game, cabbage, string beans, corn, squashes and white potatoes.
 People had biscuits as part of their breakfast, along with healthy portions of pork.
 The lowlands of Louisiana included a varied diet heavily influenced by the French, Spanish, Acadians, Germans, Native Americans, Africans and Caribbeans.
 Rice played a large part of the diet in Louisiana.
 In addition, unlike the uplands, the lowlands subsistence of protein came mostly from coastal seafood.
 Much of the diet involved the use of peppers, as it still does to this day.